[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

-Ukraine’s most notorious oligarch Ihor Kolomoisky has been officially charged with fraud and embezzling from oil companies he owned by Ukrainian authorities on September 2.
+Ukraine’s most notorious oligarch Ihor Kolomoisky has been officially charged with fraud and embezzling from oil companies that he owned by the Ukrainian authorities on September 2.

 The Ukrainian Security Service (SBU) released pictures showing law enforcement officials confronting Kolomoisky at his residence and conducting a thorough search of the premises.
 During this search, Kolomoisky was formally charged with both fraud and money laundering.

-"It was established that during 2013-2020, Ihor Kolomoisky legalized more than half a billion hryvnias ($14mn) by withdrawing them abroad and using the infrastructure of banks under (his) control," the SBU said in a statement.
+"It was established that during 2013-2020 Ihor Kolomoisky legalised more than half a billion hryvnias ($14mn) by withdrawing them abroad and using the infrastructure of banks under (his) control," the SBU said in a statement.

-The Security Service's official statement said that Kolomoisky is suspected of laundering over UAH500mn ($13.5mn), during the years 2019-2020.
+The Security Service's official statement said that Kolomoisky is suspected of laundering over UAH500mn ($13.5mn) during the years 2019-2020.

-At an arraignment the same day the judge ordered Kolomoisky be held in detention for two months or post a bail of UAH509mn ($14mn).
-Defence lawyers said Kolomoisky would appeal the ruling, questioning its legality, but that he would not post the bail of $14mn in order to secure his release.
+At an arraignment the same day the judge ordered Kolomoisky to be held in detention for two months or post a bail of UAH509mn ($14mn).
+Defence lawyers said Kolomoisky would appeal against the ruling, questioning its legality, but that he would not post the bail of $14mn in order to secure his release.

 After the hearing at a district court in Kyiv, Kolomoisky was shown being led away by officers wearing a blue tracksuit jacket in television footage.